Body Of Erica Hernandez, Texas Mother Missing For Weeks, Found In Pond

 PEARLAND, Texas (CBSDFW.COM) – The body of a Texas mother who had been missing for weeks was found in an SUV in a pond on Tuesday, police confirmed.

-Police said on Wednesday that the body was positively identified as Erica Hernandez after being recovered in Pearland.READ MORE: North Texas School Districts Work To Vaccinate Students, Communities Against COVID-19
+Police said Wednesday that the body was positively identified as Erica Hernandez after being recovered in Pearland.READ MORE: Suspects In Custody And Hospitalized Following Chase, Shootout In Johnson County

-The single mother of three children had been missing since April 18 after she was last seen leaving her friend’s house in southwest Houston at around 2:30 a.m.READ MORE: Parker County Mother Arrested For Alleged Child Abuse After 5-Year-Old Son Dies
+The single mother of three children had been missing since April 18 after she was last seen leaving her friend’s house in southwest Houston at around 2:30 a.m.READ MORE: Don Huffines Says Border Security, Eliminating Property Tax Among Priorities In 2022 Primary Challenge To Gov. Abbott

 KTRK reports the family said Hernandez had sent a text just after 3 a.m. that read she was “five minutes away from getting home.”

-Police did not say if foul play was suspected in her death.MORE NEWS: UT Arlington Graduates Celebrating In Person At Globe Life Field
+Police did not say if foul play was suspected in her death.MORE NEWS: North Texas School Districts Work To Vaccinate Students, Communities Against COVID-19

 “The Pearland Police Department extends our condolences to the family and everyone affected by this tragedy.
 The investigation into the death of Ms. Hernandez is still active and ongoing,” Pearland police said in a statement.